async-aws/aws/Readme.md

 # Async AWS client

-If you are one of those people that love the Amazon PHP SDK but hate the fact that you need to download Guzzle, PSR-7 and **every** AWS API client to use it?
+If you are one of those people that like the Amazon PHP SDK but hate the fact that you need to download Guzzle, PSR-7 and **every** AWS API client to use it?

 This is the library for you!

 ## What is new?

 The official [AWS PHP SDK](https://github.com/aws/aws-sdk-php) is great.
-They are feature complete, support all Amazon APIs and is maintained by some really talented developers.
+It is feature complete, it supports all Amazon APIs and is maintained by some really talented developers.
 This library is different.
-It is maintained by some fat and lazy people.
+It is maintained by some dumb and lazy people.

 The goals of this client are: